dot dot dot

 About Lee McGaan:

-Dr. McGaan graduated from Monmouth College in 1969.
-After completing a Master’s degree at Ohio University, he entered the U.S. Army, serving first as a psychology special and counselor in the 6th Army Correctional Facility at Ft.
-Carson, Colorado and later as an advisor and coordinator for enlisted men’s affairs to the Commanding General of the 4th Infantry Division.
+Lee McGaan graduated from Monmouth College in 1969.
+After completing a Master's degree at Ohio University, he entered the U.S. Army, serving first as a psychology specialist and counselor in the 6th Army Correctional Facility at Ft.
+Carson, Colorado and later as an advisor and coordinator for enlisted men's affairs to the Commanding General of the 4th Infantry Division, Major General John C. Bennett.
 Following his military service he returned to graduate school completing a Ph.D. in Organizational Communication with related study in Higher Education Administration.

 Join the Blue Ribbon Online Free Speech Campaign